INGESTRE & TIXALL

 32. QUALITY PARISH COUNCIL STATUS

-At present our Parish Council satisfies 6/7 of the essential criteria, i.e. apart from the Clerk have the necessary qualifications.
-Unfulfilled conditions and suggestions were considered.
-These include the need for Councillors to send apologies when they are unable to attend meetings; and for Councillors to attend training sessions
+At present our Parish Council satisfies 6/7 of the essential criteria, i.e. apart from the Clerk having the necessary qualifications.
+Unfulfilled conditions and suggestions were considered in Appendix 10.11.04/11.
+These include the need for Councillors to send apologies when they are unable to attend meetings; and for Councillors to attend training sessions.

 35. JAPANESE KNOTWEED